Your Website Platform Doesn't Matter.

 How much horsepower do you really need?
 Storage space?
 Flexibility?
 Speed?
 Customization?
 Etc.

 To be honest, I use multiple setups myself.
 As many of you know I am a founding partner at The Hauser Design Group.
 We specialize in premium website development, and (at the time of writing) we have a completely custom WordPress build that we host ourselves.
-I have lots of custom fields that allow me to make unique pages quickly, and these pages are designed to present my content in a very specific way that we test, then adjust, then test again – we’re constantly improving.
+I have access to lots of custom fields that allow me to make unique pages quickly, and these pages are designed to present our content in a very specific way that we test, then adjust, then test again – we’re constantly improving.
 Since the code and content are so custom, we do extremely well in terms of SEO.
 Our site loads quickly, it’s mobile friendly and it even utilizes a CDN so that people can get access to our site even faster (this is so important we pay extra for this service).

 Well… not really… I suffer no misguided platform allegiance.
 “Platform X is the best and it always is no matter what in every single situation!”
 No, that’s just silly.